TheoBendixson/3D-Game-Engine-Template/readme.md

 Here are a few ways you can do that.

-- Go to my [https://itch.io/profile/tedbendixson](Itch Store).
+- Go to my [Itch Store](https://itch.io/profile/tedbendixson).
 Play one of my games and make a donation.

 As always, thanks for your interest.
 Wishing you the best on your projects.
 Be the change you want to see in the world :-)